facebook

 This tour is available for groups throughout the year by special request or, if you prefer, we offer a range of options for Kenya safari holidays and Kenya camping safaris.

-If you prefer a shorter self drive tour in Kenya, how about our 7-day 4×4 Overland Kenya Safari Tour, or enquire about our Masai Mara safari packages.
+If you prefer a shorter self drive tour in Kenya, how about our 7-day 4×4 Overland Kenya Safari Tour

 BOOK THIS SAFARI NOW!